pints-team/pints/README.md

 Pints (Probabilistic Inference on Noisy Time-Series) is a framework for optimisation and bayesian inference problems with ODE models of noisy time-series, such as arise in electrochemistry and cardiac electrophysiology.

 ## Using Pints

-To use a model with Pints, you need to make sure it extends the [ForwardModel](http://pints.readthedocs.io/en/latest/core_classes_and_methods.html#forward-model) interface, which has just two methods:
+Pints can work with any model that implements the [pints.ForwardModel](http://pints.readthedocs.io/en/latest/core_classes_and_methods.html#forward-model) interface.
+This has just two methods:

 ```
 n_parameters() --> Returns the dimension of the parameter space.